Step 1: Decide who can access your plan

 Using the my NDIS participant portal

-Use the ‘relationships’ tab to add, update or view the consent you give your providers.
+Use the ‘relationships’ tab to add, update or check the consent you give your providers.

-You can also approve requests from your providers to see parts of your plan in the portal, under the ‘requests to share’ tab.
+You can also approve requests from your providers to access parts of your plan in the portal, under the ‘requests to share’ tab.

 Option 2: Tell us who you give consent to